 By mid August 1908, Cumberland-Ely and Nevada Consolidated together had shipped 600,000 pounds of copper to eastern markets.
 (Deseret News, August 15, 1908)

 October 16, 1909

 The merger and consolidation of Cumberland-Ely Copper Company and Nevada Consolidated Copper Company was announced by the Guggenheim interests on October 16, 1909.
-The exchange was to be one share of Nevada Consoldated for 3-1/4 shares of Cumberland-Ely.
-The proposal was to be put to the shareholders at the annual meeting on november 2, 1909.
+The exchange was to be one share of Nevada Consolidated for 3-1/4 shares of Cumberland-Ely.
+The proposal was to be put to the shareholders at the annual meeting on November 2, 1909.
 (New York Times, October 17, 1909, "yesterday")

 December 17, 1909

 The Guggenheims announced that their interest in Boston Consolidated Copper and Gold Mining Company, and Nevada Consolidated Copper Company, would be merged and consolidated with their interest in Utah Copper Company.
 The exchange was to be one share of Utah Copper for 2-1/2 shares of Boston Consolidated, and 2-1/4 shares of Nevada Consolidated.
 (New York Times, December 18, 1909, "yesterday")